lavrahq/docs/README.md

-# docs
+# Docs

-Documentation for all Lavra projects are held here.
+This is the public documentation repository for Lavra products.